presnick/ProgramsInformationPeople/_sources/Inheritance/inheritVarsAndMethods.rst

-intro.rst..
+..
 Copyright (C)  Paul Resnick.
 Permission is granted to copy, distribute
     and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with Invariant Sections being Forward, Prefaces, and